RedGrinGrumbler/Comp-Sci-303-Spr19/Proj2_README.md

 ## Summary

 Morse code is a common code that is used to encode messages consisting of letters and digits.
-Each letter consists of a series of dots and dashes, for example...
+Each letter consists of a series of dots and dashes,
+_for example..._

 | Character        | Morse           |
 | ------------- |:-------------:|
 | a      | •- |
 | b      | -••• |

+[Project Guide Lines][Project Guide Lines]

 ## Objectives
 + Store each letter of the alphabet in a node of a binary tree of depth 4.